How to Sell a House By Owner in Vermont (2026 Update)

 When you sell your home by owner, ensure that you don’t:

-- Forget the MLS: If you try selling your home without the MLS, it’s like hiking Zion without taking in the views.
-To get more visibility on 100+ major platforms like Zillow, Trulia, and Realtor.com, you must opt for a Flat Fee MLS listing in Vermont with Houzeo.
+• Forget the MLS: If you try selling your home without the MLS, it’s like hiking Zion without taking in the views.
+Avoid limited exposure by opting for a Flat Fee MLS listing in Vermont with Houzeo.
+This ensures your home appears on 100+ major platforms like Zillow, Trulia, and Realtor.com.

-- Ignore Marketing: A home on sale without marketing is like the Mountains without fall foliage—pointless!
-In Vermont’s fiercely competitive market, high-quality photos and a well-written description are essential.
-You can add a free yard sign to reach the widest audience.
+• Ignore Marketing: A home on sale without marketing is like the Mountains without fall foliage—pointless!
+Avoid low interest by investing in professional photography and a compelling description.
+You can also add a free yard sign to reach drive-by traffic.

 How to Sell a House By Owner in Neighboring States